Grazeley Parochial CE (Aided) Primary School

 Implementation

 As Computing is a statutory subject, all classes teach and learn computing at least once a week as well as discreetly within other subjects.
-Computing is mapped out across the curriculum using the Purple Mash scheme of work focusing on the objectives stated in the National Curriculum.

 Children in Foundation Stage will have access to a range of devices, toys and resources so that they can explore simple technologies independently and use them in their learning and play.
 Throughout Key Stage 1, children are taught to use technology purposefully to create, organise, store, manipulate and retrieve digital content.
 In Key Stage 2, children select, use and combine a variety of software on a range of digital devices to design and create a range of programs, systems and content that accomplishes given goals.
 Children across school are encouraged to use technology where appropriate to support their learning in all subjects.